YULIN DOG MEAT FESTIVAL (CHINA)

 IS IT ILLEGAL TO SELL DOG MEAT FOR CONSUMPTION IN CHINA?

-Yes - it is now illegal .
-The removal of dogs from the National Catalogue of Livestock and Poultry Genetic Resources in 2020, together with other current regulations and laws, effectively makes the selling of dog meat illegal throughout China.
-Whether or how well this is enforced remains to be seen.
+Yes - it is now illegal.
+The removal of dogs from the National Catalog of Livestock and Poultry Genetic Resources in 2020, together with other current regulations and laws, effectively makes the selling of dog meat illegal throughout China.
+The issue is now enforcement.

-Members of the AfA coalition have confirmed that while the National Catalogue is a legal/policy document, more a policy recommendation as the basis of future lawmaking, it is not a piece of legislation yet. .
-Dog meat trade has been sustained by a series of acts that directly challenge the authority of a host of existing Chinese laws such as the Criminal Law, the Food Safety Law, the Animal Epidemic Prevention Law, and regulations on live transport.
-It is clear that selling dogs of unknown sources and of unknown health conditions for consumption is illegal.
-This means that no dog restaurants, markets and slaughterhouses countrywide selling dogs as food are operating legally - including in Yulin.
+Members of the AfA coalition have confirmed that the National Catalog is a legal document.
+It is, however, presently a policy recommendation, not yet translated into legislation.
+The dog meat trade has been sustained by a series of acts that directly challenge the authority of a host of existing Chinese laws such as the Criminal Law, the Food Safety Law, the Animal Epidemic Prevention Law, and regulations on live transport.
+It is clear that selling dogs from unknown sources and in unknown conditions of health for consumption is illegal.
+This means that no dog restaurants, markets and slaughterhouses countrywide selling dogs as food are operating legally, including those in Yulin.

-There is presently much debate in China regarding the legal implications of traders ignoring these regulations and notifications.
+There is presently much debate in China about the legal implications of traders ignoring these regulations and notifications.

-DO PEOPLE EAT CATS AND DOGS DUE TO LACK OF MONEY?
+DO PEOPLE EAT CATS AND DOGS BECAUSE THEY ARE POOR?

 No. Despite the fact that many of the animals are stolen pets, the meat is not cheap.
-It is eaten for reasons promoted by the traders, as a health tonic and, allegedly, for tradition.
+The traders promote it as a health tonic and as a traditional food.
 If the practice ended tomorrow, nobody would starve.
 Dog and cat meat is NOT part of China’s mainstream food culture.
 Dog meat was not on the government’s food rationing list in the past nor is it on the list of meat guaranteed by China’s “Strategic Meat Reserve.”